pupubird/WebLaunchJS-2021/Basic.md

 ## Function <a name="function"></a>

-We had been using function since the very beginning! `console.log`, `prompt`, etc, all these are functions!
+We had been using functions since the very beginning! `console.log`, `prompt`, etc, all these are functions!

-> Function are a set of instructions used to create the output from its input.
+> Function is a set of instructions used to create the output from its input.

 --- [https://www.kidscodecs.com/programming-functions/](https://www.kidscodecs.com/programming-functions/)